OpenIndiana/oi-docs/docs/handbook/getting-started.md

 * Nearly all cards can use the VESA driver, and are therefore supported for 2D.
 * 2D acceleration for NVidia GPU's is provided by the Nvidia binary driver.
+* Support for legacy ATI adapters was recently removed due to incompatibility with the current version of Xorg.
-* Work has begun to provide Radeon (2D) acceleration support for both legacy and modern AMD GPU's.
+    * Work has begun to restore Radeon (2D) acceleration support for legacy adapters and to provide it for modern AMD GPU's as well.

 ### Video card support (3D)